Rexeh/joystick-diagrams/docs/plugins.md

 ### Dynaconf
 Core Plugin Configuration is provided by Dynaconf **config.py** and the chosen format is JSON for configuration store.

-Dynaconf can be used as a write store also, but this is down to individual plugins to decide, generally

 You can retrieve settings for your plugin using **settings.VARIABLE**, for further usage and validation see [Dynaconf Documentation](https://www.dynaconf.com/)